jinpavg/rnbo-unity-webgl/tutorial-pt-1.md

 We need a process that works like this:

-1. player moves in a horizontal direction
+- player moves in a horizontal direction
-2. a value representing that horizontal location is sent to our RNBO device
+- a value representing that horizontal location is sent to our RNBO device
-3. that value updates the parameter "modTwo"
+- that value updates the parameter "modTwo"

-We can do that with three steps:
+We can do that with three elements:

-1. define a function in our javascript that takes a parameter and a float as arguments, then sets the value of that parameter with that float
+1. define a **function in our javascript** that takes a parameter and a float as arguments, then sets the value of that parameter with that float
-2. create a plugin containing a *second* function we can use in our C# script to pass the data we need to the javascript function
+2. **create a plugin** containing a *second* function we can use in our C# script to pass the data we need to the javascript function
-3. import the function into a C# script that will use that function
+3. **import the function** into a C# script that will use that function and pass it a string, `"ModTwo"` and a float, the horizontal location value.

 Our Javascript function could look something like: